im-xra-dev/chomp-timeline/docs/discovery-modes.md

 Cleanup must also be configured in `configs/pre-cache-configuration/cleanup-modes.ts` to ensure data is cleaned up by ClearCache jobs.

-The discovery mode must be enabled in the `configs/discovery-modes/enabled.ts` file.
-While a mode not being present in this file will be treated as a disabled mode, it is best practice to add it with a value of false.
+The discovery mode must be added to the `configs/discovery-modes/enabled.ts` file.
+While a mode not being present in this file will be treated as a disabled mode, it is best practice to add disabled modes with a value of false.

 Discovery Mode weightings must be configured in `configs/load-more-posts/publish-weightings.ts`.
 These values represent how many posts from this discovery mode appear in the feed as ratio to other discovery modes.
 For example